qitianwu/NodeFormer/Readme.md

 - `main.py` is the pipeline for full-graph training/evaluation.

 - `main-batch.py` is the pipeline for training with random mini-batch partition for large datasets.

+- `parse.py` contains the hyper-parameter arguments, `logger.py` is for result recording and printing, `eval.py` used for model evaluation, `dataset.py` contains the loader and preprocessing for each dataset, `data_utils` contains some functions for data analysis/processing, `gnn.py` implements common GNNs.

 ### Datasets